-- 1. To understand the fundamental knowledge of the concepts of probability and have knowledge of standard distributions which can describe real lifephenomenon. - 2.
-To understand the basic concepts of one- and two-dimensional random variables and apply in engineering applications. - 3.
-To apply the concept random processes in engineeringdisciplines. - 4.
-To understand and apply the concept of correlation and spectral densities. - 5.
-The students will have an exposure of various distribution functions and help in acquiring skills in handling situations involving more than one variable. - 6.
-To analyze the response of random inputs to linear time invariantsystems.
+- 1. Learners acquire skills in handling situations involving more than one random variable and functions of random variables. - 2.
+The students will have an exposure of various distribution functions, correlation and spectral densities. - 3.
+To understand the fundamental knowledge of the concepts of probability and have knowledge of standard distributions which can describe real life phenomenon. - 4.
+To understand the basic concepts of one and two dimensional random variables and apply in engineering applications. - 5.
+To apply the concept random processes in engineering disciplines. - 6.
+To understand and apply the concept of correlation and spectral densities

-UNITI MEASURES OF CENTRAL TENDENCYANDPROBABILITY
+UNITI MEASURES OF CENTRAL TENDENCY AND PROBABILITY

-Measures of central tendency - Mean, Median, Mode - Standard Deviation Probability - Random variable - Axioms of probability - Conditional probability - Total probability - Baye's theorem.
+Measures of central tendency - Mean, Median, Mode - Standard Deviation Probability - Random variable -Axioms of probability - Conditional probability - Total probability - Baye's theorem.

-UNITII STANDARDDISTRIBUTIONS
+STANDARDDISTRIBUTIONS UNITH

-Functions of a random variable - Binomial, Poisson, Uniform, Exponential, Gamma(one Parameter only) and Normal distributions - Moment generating functions, Characteristic function and their properties - Chebyshev'sinequality.
+Functions of a random variable - Binomial, Poisson, Uniform, Exponential, Gamma(one Parameter only) and Normal distributions - Moment generating functions, Characteristic function and their properties -Chebyshev'sinequality.